marcinduma/WILCLD-2611/docs/LAB_access-RDP.md

 Cisco Intersight Platform manages Kuberenetes clusters in the private infrasturcture.
 You will have access to dedicated instance of Cisco Intersight, from which you will manage your own Kuberenetes Clusters used later on to deploy application.

-Please find login credentials and URL to your CCP instance below:
+Please find login credentials and URL to your IKS instance below:

 URL: